Unchain1014/gpg-hep/README.md

   - You should never store the key with associated files unless processing them

 # FEEDBACK
 I am looking for help to extend the functionality of GPG-HEP and revise workflows.
 If you would like to become involved with this project or offer your revisions/suggestions, please contact me through the repository page.
-My knowledge is currently limited to bash, but I would like to see this project converted to python some day.
-You are free to fork this repository for your own creations, provided that you do so in the spirit of renewing personal autonomy in our world (and under the GPL-3.0 license).
+You are free to fork this repository, provided that you do so under the GPL-3.0 license.